- Beyond YSN

 The Rural Health Interest Group (RHIG) is a health professions-wide group for students interested in rural health, mostly in the U.S. but globally, as well.
 In the past RHIG has organized journal club meetings related to rural health and a two-week alternative spring break road trip focused on rural health in the southeastern U.S.

-Nursing Students for Choice
+Nursing Students for Sexual and Reproductive Health

 Institute for Healthcare Improvement